Tuesday, December 11, 2018

 Mrs. Phillips glared at him.
 "Mr. Flagg," she began deliberately, "you are new this year.
 The children have been away from academics for the whole summer.
 They wouldn't know what to write.
 I suggest you stick to the curriculum and do as I suggest.
 There will be other composition assignments on other topics for which you can adequately prepare the children."
 Adjusting the collar on her dress she stated, "I would prefer, Mr. Flagg, My Summer Vacation as a start."
 Turning to the other English teachers, she said with finality, "Are there any more questions?"
 She paused, acknowledged the silence, then declared, "Meeting adjourned."

 Haskin returned to his classroom to finish putting up his bulletin boards.
 School would open the next day and now it would be he who would be giving the My Summer Vacation assignment.
-The next morning the bell rang and the hallways were filled with young voices and lockers slamming.
+The next morning the bell rang and the hallways were filled with young voices and the sound of lockers slamming.
 One by one, somewhat apprehensively, the 9th grade students filed into Mr. Flagg's English class and took their seats.
 The second bell rang.
 Haskin crossed the room and closed the door.

 Once the roll had been taken, Haskin began.
 "Since we are all new to each other, let me introduce myself.
 My name is Mr. Flagg and I will be your 9th grade English teacher.
 To give me an idea of how well you write, I am assigning a composition to be completed during this class period.
 I'll put the title on the board."
 Haskin walked to the chalkboard, selected a piece of chalk, and wrote, "My Summer Vacation."